rillig/pkglint/codewalk.md

 // There are several types of lines.
 // The most common types in pkgsrc are variable assignments,
-// shell commands and directives like .if and .for. type MkLine struct {
+// shell commands and directives like .if and .for.
+// The line types can be distinguished by IsVarassign,
+// IsDirective and so on.
+type MkLine struct {
 	*Line